Writing a Thesis Chapter

 - Developing the argument of the thesis

 - Preparing a conference/thesis abstract

-Students will develop their English language knowledge, the skills required to communicate their own research orally, visually and in writing, and gain an improved understanding of how to write research proposals, literature reviews and sections of chapters with appropriate and correct English grammar and style.
-The ability to plan, develop and evaluate their own and others’ English oral and written communication, and the capacity to think and communicate critically in order to create new ways of understanding will be emphasised in the course.
+Throughout the course students will develop their English language knowledge, the skills required to communicate their own research orally, visually and in writing, and gain an improved understanding of how to write research proposals and sections of chapters with appropriate and correct English grammar and style.
+The ability to plan, develop and evaluate oral and written communication in English, and the capacity to think and communicate critically in order to create new ways of understanding will be emphasised.

 Registrations for this course in Semester 1, 2015 are now closed.
 Please email if you wish to included on a mailing list to be alerted of next available courses.